(short flashes of gamma rays apparently from outside our galaxy)

 A gamma-ray burst is a short flash of gamma rays, lasting from

 1967 by satellites intended to detect nuclear weapons tests.

-merger of neutron stars.
+mergers of neutron stars.
 The latter is theorized

 those lasting less than two seconds.

 Superluminous supernovae are theorized to create long gamma ray bursts (LGRB),

 i.e., more than two seconds.

 GBS for gamma-ray burst source or gamma burst source is sometimes

 used for bodies such as pulsars presumed to be sources.

 |GRB||GRB 170817A||general GRB prefix|| |